 We all have low days on occasion, but when our despondency turns to self-pity, we have a problem.
 The "woe is me" attitude can mire us in stagnation and severely hamper our growth because self-pity is just another form of self-centeredness.

-Mercy is a virtue that has gone out of vogue lately, though it is much admired.
+Mercy is a virtue that has gone out of vogue, though it is sometimes admired.
 Jesus, however, places it among the most vital His followers should possess.
-John Ritenbaugh explains this often misunderstood beatitude.

 John Ritenbaugh warns us against blaming our sins on something other than ourselves.
 God holds us personally responsible for our part in any sin (James 1: 12-16).
 Joseph's example proves that even the most difficult temptation can be resisted and overcome,. . .